martyychang/salesforce-style-guide/docs/apex.md

 the singular purpose of wrapping DML operations, so that Apex tests can be true unit tests without the friction of hitting the Salesforce database.

-Below is the unsurprising interface for a `DatabaseJockey`.
+Below is the definition for the `DatabaseJockey` interface.

 ```java
 public interface DatabaseJockey {